JB-Higgins22/CSC3032-2324-TEAM13/troubles-experience/README.md

 Note that there should be no local serve of the database or frontend when running the test suite.
 For a coverage report, run `npm run test-with-coverage`

+BACKEND TESTS:
+A collection of Postman tests for the backend have been provided at `Backend/backend-testing/Backend Testing.postman_collection.json`

 # Populating the Application with Contextual Content
 We have included a page for the user to view prior to engaging with the scales that provides the user with some context on the Troubles themselves.
 We have accomodated for `THREE PARAGRAPHS` of content on this page.
 This content should be replaced with a version the Museum feels best provides